ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 # IANA Considerations

-IANA is requested to set the "Status" field of the "Digest Algorithms" registry {{DS-IANA}} for SHA-1 (1) to OPTIONAL.
+IANA is requested to set the "Use for DNSSEC Delegation" field of the "Digest Algorithms" registry {{DS-IANA}} for SHA-1 (1) to MUST NOT.

-IANA is requested to set the "Recommended for DNSSEC Signing" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
+IANA is requested to set the "Use for DNSSEC Signing" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}} to MUST NOT for the RSASHA1 (5) and RSASHA1-NSEC3-SHA1 (7) algorithms.
-to MUST NOT:

-- RSASHA1 (5)
-- RSASHA1-NSEC3-SHA1 (7)

-IANA is requested to set the "Recommended for DNSSEC Validation" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
-to SHOULD:

-- RSASHA1 (5)
-- RSASHA1-NSEC3-SHA1 (7)
+All other columns should remain as currently specified.

 --- back